 Providing Psychological Safety in a BANI World

 Jamais Cascio, the author who coined “BANI world” wrote “[a] sizable share of those of us who work in the field of imagining the future often struggle with […] a difficulty in seeing our world in anything other than an apocalyptic frame.
 It’s not because we want it this way, but because other framings seem inadequate or false.
 The danger of this urge is that it can easily become a trigger for surrender, a slipstream into despair.
-Through all this, we believe that we can do something to improve the situation, and if not the whole wide world’s situation, at least our own.”
+Through all this, we believe that we can do something to improve the situation, at least our own, if not the whole wide world’s situation.”

-If you have never seen a difference between something that you understand with your mind, but not with your body then this is your next leadership lesson.
-For example, I was able to explain “intercultural leadership” or “transactional analysis” in my late 20ies but I only experienced body sensations in my late 30ies.
+If you have never seen a difference between something you understand with your mind but not your body, this is your next leadership lesson.
+For example, I could explain “intercultural leadership” or “transactional analysis” in my late 20s but only experienced related body sensations in my late 30sFast forward to my 50s, I often feel my body sensations, especially if you are stressed.
+(We know this is a phenomenon of mirror neurons.)
+I knew for a long time that there are relationship-oriented people rather than task-oriented, but I only experienced this when I went to India in 2006.

-Last week I went from shocked to angry to crisis mode.
-My German default took over.
-I gave (friendly) orders, and advice and pushed an agenda for providing psychological safety in this situation.
-Today I’m ready to grieve and process.
-For most of last week, I felt pain in my back and my shoulders.
+You might feel pain in your back and my shoulders.
 This is a trigger, a body sensation I know too well.
-It’s a mix of feeling overwhelmed and anxious, feeling left alone with the burden of responsibility and having to stand up and do it anyway.
-Even if your voice is shaking, even if you are criticized, even if you are told to keep in your lane, and despite the inner critic that tells you: “This will not end well.” and the inner Gollum (your worry monster) who also tells you “We’re all gonna die anyway, so why bother”.
+It’s a mix of feeling overwhelmed and anxious, left alone with the burden of responsibility and having to stand up and do it anyway.
+Even if your voice is shaking, even if you are criticized, even if you are told to keep in your lane, and despite the inner critic that tells you: “This will not end well.” and the inner worry monster telling you, “We’re all gonna die anyway, so why bother”.

-Here are five practices for your own psychological safety and to practice failure culture.
+Here are five practices for your psychological safety and for practicing failure culture.

-They also help your people stand up for what they believe in, have a voice, and be heard.
+They also help your people stand up for their beliefs, have a voice, and be heard.

 1 – The Daily Fail

-My great friend Inge Nitsche, CEO and Chair of Expatise Academy is using a “memotrainer” and the way it works is that you are continuously asked questions until you get them right.
-The retention of this kind of training is exponentially higher than other training methods as people are told that their MISTAKES ARE GOOD
+My great friend Inge Nitsche, CEO and Chair of Expatise Academy, uses a “memotrainer”, and the way it works is that you are continuously asked questions until you get them right.
+The retention rate of this kind of training is exponentially higher than that of other training methods, as people are told that their mistakes are good

-The more you get wrong, the faster you fail, and the higher your improvement score and learning curve.
+The more you get wrong, the faster you fail and the higher your improvement score and learning curve.
 Yes, this is frustrating, but it works.
-And I believe that I would like to practice that now.
-Because: As I recently told one of you “We’re not in high school anymore.”
+And I would like to practice that now.
+Because: As I recently told one of you, “We’re not in high school anymore.”

-I admit that I failed at giving psychological safety and it made me consider what I could do to role model the behavior behind it and how I could approach this topic with a growth mindset.
-I am working on an experiment I would like to share with you: Every day, I am allowing myself to admit one fail by saying or writing it down.
-Then I correct the mistake or I try to understand where I was wrong or on the wrong path.
-This is hard, because I’m used to being in an “Expert” role and it is very unusual behavior in a FEAR CULTURE but I will try it anyway, because if I allow myself to make mistakes and to correct mistakes, then others will see that it is okay to show that you are not perfect and that learning only happens in an environment where it is okay to fail even if it is just in small doses.
+I admit that I often failed at giving psychological safety in my manager’s past, but I got better at listening to my team and their concerns.
+It made me consider what we could do to role model the behaviour behind it and how I could approach this topic with a growth mindset.
+I am working on an experiment I would like to share with you: Every day, I allow myself to admit one failure by saying or writing it down.
+Then, I correct the mistake or try to understand where I was wrong or on the wrong path.
+This is hard because I’m used to being in an “Expert” role, which is very unusual behavior in a FEAR CULTURE.
+Still, I will try it anyway because if I allow myself to make mistakes and to correct errors, then others will see that it is okay to show that you are not perfect and that learning only happens in an environment where it is OK to fail even if it is just in small doses.

 2 – The Broken Record